-- Any unknown projections present in the component will causes to induce errors in the angle measured.
+- Any unknown projections present in the component will cause to induce errors in the angle measured.

-- For building of the slip gauges, there is no scientific approach available and it is to be built on the trial and error basis and it is a time consuming process.
+- For the building of the slip gauges, there is no scientific approach available and it is to be built on the trial and error basis and it is a time-consuming process.

-- During measurement of angle by using sine bar, the length of the sine bar should be greater than or equal to length of the component to be inspected.
+- During measurement of an angle by using sine bar, the length of the sine bar should be greater than or equal to a length of the component to be inspected.

 Sin(θ) = h/L

 - If the length of the component Inspected is very long then there is no sine bar available which is longer than the Component.
 In such cases, the sine bar will be used in association with Height Gauge for measurement of the angles.

 Factors influencing the angle measured by using sine bar:

 - An error present in the length of the sine bar (𝛿 L)

 - The difference in Dia of the rollers (d1 not equal to d2).

 - Error present in the building of slip gauges.